Science educator Alisha Milardo is named director of the Roger Tory Peterson Estuary Center

 February 8, 2019 — The Connecticut Audubon Society’s Roger Tory Peterson Estuary Center (RTPEC) is pleased to announce the appointment of Alisha Milardo as its new center director, effective February 11, 2019.

-Ms. Milardo joins the RTPEC after 18 years with SoundWaters, where, most recently, she was education director.
+Ms. Milardo joins the RTPEC after 18 years with SoundWaters, where, most recently, she was vice president of education.
 SoundWaters is a Stamford, CT-based organization aimed at educating and inspiring children to understand, value, and protect Long Island Sound.
 Ms. Milardo holds a degree in marine science from Hawaii Pacific University.
 She is a resident of Waterford, CT.

 Ms. Milardo succeeds Eleanor Robinson, who has served as center director since 2016.
 Ms. Robinson will return to the RTPEC board, of which she was a founding member.